paulsengroup/hictk/docs/installation_src.rst

 Build instructions
 ==================

-hictk can be compiled on most UNIX-like systems (including many Linux distributions, MacOS) and Windows.
+hictk can be compiled on most UNIX-like systems (including many Linux distributions, macOS) and Windows.

 Build requirements
 ------------------